minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 }

 function App() {
-  const [pokemon, setPokemon] = (useState < Pokemon) | (null > null);
+  // define the pokemon state variable using the useState hook. const [pokemon, setPokemon] = useState<Pokemon | null>(null);

-  const handleClick = async () => {
+  // define the handleClick function that is called when the "Generate Image" button is clicked. const handleClick = async () => {
     try {
-      // Get a random number from 1~1000, since there seem to be about 1000 Pokémon now. const randomId = Math.floor(Math.random() * 1000) + 1;
+      // generate a random Pokemon ID from 1~1000, since there seem to be about 1000 Pokémon now. const randomId = Math.floor(Math.random() * 1000) + 1;
-      const response = await axios.get(
+      // uses the axios library to make a GET request to the external API that returns the Pokemon data for that ID. const response = await axios.get(
         `https://pokeapi.co/api/v2/pokemon/${randomId}`
       );
-      setPokemon(response.data);
+      // the response data is stored in the pokemon state variable using the setPokemon function. setPokemon(response.data);
     } catch (error) {
       console.error("Error fetching Pokemon:", error);
     }
   };

+  // The UI of the app consists of a heading, a "Generate Image" button, and a Pokemon image and name (if available) that are displayed when the button is clicked.
-  // Display the Pokémon's image and name by pressing the button. return (
+  // The pokemon state variable is used to conditionally render the Pokemon image and name using the && operator.If pokemon is not null, the image and name are displayed using the img and p elements. return (
     <div>
       <h1>Random Pokemon Image Generator</h1>